Tina Arena: Young Talent Time years

+Career

 Starting a solo recording career

 At age 17, Arena signed a record deal with Graffiti Records, which released her debut single, "Turn Up the Beat", in 1985.
 Australian musicologist, Ian McFarlane, described it as having a "dance-pop" style.
 The Sydney Morning Heralds Tim Elliott said that it "failed to impress".
 It had been recorded in the previous year with Brian Cadd producing at Flagstaff Studios in Melbourne.
 When the single did not appear in the top 50 her planned album was scrapped.

 Following her 1985 recording, Arena sang advertising jingles and worked on the pub and club circuit to earn a living.
 She performed solo shows and in bands, including as a member of a nine-piece ensemble, Network.
 She also appeared in musicals.
 In 1987, she supported American artist Lionel Richie on his Australian tour following a number of charity performances.